 for an adult college student.

-- Should you need a current assessment, assistance will be given in identifying resources
+- Should you need a current assessment, we can assist you in identifying resources where

-where necessary testing can be provided.
-OAR does not pay for nor provide testing
+necessary testing can be provided.
+OAR does not pay for nor provide testing and/or

 - Documentation should address your ability to function in an academic environment and